khulnasoft/integrations-core/cilium/README.md

 For containerized environments, see the [Autodiscovery Integration Templates][2] for guidance on applying the parameters below.

-Collecting logs is disabled by default in the Datadog Agent.
+Collecting logs is disabled by default in the Khulnasoft Agent.
 To enable it, see [Kubernetes Log Collection][7].

 ##### To collect `cilium-agent` metrics and logs: